karmabum/ares-prompts-plugin/README.md

 You can then navigate to "yourgame.com/prompts" and "yourgame.com/bingo" to view those pages.

+## Adding and Awarding Achievements

+This doesn't automatically award achievements.
+There are two general achievements configured - one for getting a BINGO and one for getting a blackout.
+You can add whatever other ones you want using the same format.
+You can award them using the existing achievement command:

+`achievement/add <list of names>=<achievement_name>` - e.g., `achievement/add Bill Sue=bingo`

 # Configuration

 After installation, check the prompts.yml config files and update **rp_prompts** to suit your theme.